AnotherButler/documentation_docs/Docs/examples.md

 > * Doesn't generate a response from the client."

 The two main changes are a move from passive to active voice, and bullet points instead of a long sentence.
 You'll also note that I moved the result ("we can repurpose…") ahead of the cause ("because it...").
 This is an easier structure to follow.

-## Writer's blocks aren't just for fiction writers

-Got writer's block?
-Trying to edit yourself but keep reverting back to the original?
-Not to worry - generations of writers have successfully dealt with these same issues with little more than these helpful tips (and alcohol, chain smoking and criminal behaviour):

-* Look away from the text for a while: work on something else, take a walk, make a cup of tea.

-* Put bits of your text through Google Translate a few times.
-It should give you an interesting view of it (and a good giggle).

-* Move to a different part of the text.

-* Try explaining it out loud to someone.
-They don't actually have to pay attention.

-* Listen to a song you like for its lyrics.

-* Spit it out, no matter how bad it is.
-You can edit later.
-Note: I don't approve of this method, because I think a first draft stays with you forever; it influences all future edits, no matter how bad it is.